Truth: A long road trip with my kids (especially my toddler) gives me major anxiety.

-This is why I have developed this list.
-Because even if I put on a movie during a long car ride, inevitably one of my kids (halfway through) will start.
-“Are we there yet?”
+Because even if I put on a movie during a long car trip, inevitably one of my kids (halfway through) will start.

 This post contains affiliate links.

-Car Activities For Toddlers
+Best Car Activities For Toddlers

 It’s also a great idea to have your toddler tell everyone in the car what’s happening in the story.

-Melissa And Doug Water Wow Books
+2. Melissa And Doug Water Wow Books

 Simply fill the water pen with water, and your child can “color” in the pages.